cernopendata/cms-opendata-guide/docs/analysis/lumi.md

 ## Calculating luminosity

+### Practicalities

+CMS uses a tool called `brilcalc` to compute luminosity.
+This tool is documented in the [CMS Guide on how to calculate luminosity](https://opendata.cern.ch/docs/cms-guide-luminosity-calculation), which contains software installation instructions and many example calculations.

+### Theory

 Luminosity can be measured for small moments in time (*instantaneous luminosity*) or integrated over a full data-taking period (*integrated luminosity*).
 CMS and the LHC use instantaneous luminosity information to understand the collision environment during data-taking.
 The integrated luminosity value is used by all analysts to measure cross sections of a process being studied, or to determine the number of events expected for physics processes with well-known cross sections.
 Luminosity is the ratio of the production rate, $R$, (or number of produced events, $N$) and the "cross section" for the considered process:

 $\mathcal{L}(t) = R(t)/\sigma,$